ectweitmann/book-club-ui/README.md

 ## Project Challanges <a name="projectChallanges"></a>

-- This was our team's first time working with the following technology and concepts, which naturally came with a learning curve as we implemented them into our project:
+- This was our team's first time working with the following technologies and concepts, which naturally came with a learning curve as we implemented them into our project:

     - Connecting Express server to PostgresSQL database using Knex
     - Deploying app using Heroku Postgres